Azure Policy: How to Create and Remediate Compliance

 DSC Without the Configuration: Using Invoke-DscResource

-Prior to Windows Management Framework (WMF) v5, people that wanted to use Desired State Configuration (DSC) to apply configurations to their machines were forced to go through the same procedure if they wanted to provision an entire server or just install a single Windows feature.
+Prior to Windows Management Framework (WMF) v5, people that wanted to use Desired State Configuration (DSC) in PowerShell to apply configurations to their machines were forced to go through the same procedure if they wanted to provision an entire server or just install a single Windows feature.

 One of the most overlooked tasks of a PowerShell scripter is writing documentation and help.
-Scripters just want to write code and writing help to provide the user information on how to execute that code is an often neglected feature.
+Scripters just want to write code and writing PowerShell help to provide the user information on how to execute that code is an often neglected feature.
 Help, however, is a critical piece of any good PowerShell tool especially when it's being released for public consumption or is part of an important business process.

 How to Deal with Dependencies in Your Pester Infrastructure Tests